hdbeukel/james/README.md

 SLF4J: See http://www.slf4j.org/codes.html#StaticLoggerBinder for further details.
 ```

 is printed to the console and all log messages are silently discarded.
-If you do not mind about logging messages
+If you do not mind about log messages
 it is perfectly safe to ignore this warning.

 Download and install